Smokin Zo's BBQ

 Formal quotes are sent by email so pricing, availability, menu direction, and event details are documented clearly.

-What makes BBQ catering work across Bibb County County, Georgia?
+What makes a BBQ setup work across Bibb County, Georgia?